emanuelenencioni/deblur_gan_ros/README.md

 ```bash
 docker run --rm --gpus all nvidia/cuda:12.6.2-base-ubuntu22.04 nvidia-smi
 ```
+So the `--gpus all` flag allows the container to access all GPUs.
+In case of multiple GPUs, you can also specify the ID.
 ### 2) Build the base image from docker_images

 I have an already tested Docker image that I use for research.
 You can use that.